Last Updated on July 2, 2026 by Daniel Globe

 Why Older Southwest Flight Records Are Harder To Get

-Older Southwest flight records beyond 18 months are harder to get because they aren’t available through the standard online system, so you’ll need to make a specific request for historical data.
+Older Southwest flight records are harder to get because they aren’t available through the standard online system, so you’ll need to make a specific request for historical data.

-That limits data accessibility and puts the burden on you to identify the trip with details like flight dates, route, and destination.
+That limits self-service access and puts the burden on you to identify the trip with details like flight dates, route, and destination.

 What To Do If Your Flight Is Missing

 When a Southwest flight is missing from your account, first make sure you’re logged in to the correct Southwest profile tied to the booking.
-If it’s still absent, use these steps to regain control of your flight tracking and clear booking discrepancies quickly.
+If it’s still absent, try these steps:

 - Check whether the trip was booked within the last 12 months; older flights may not show online.

-- Search your email for the confirmation message, because it can confirm dates, fares, and reservation numbers.
+- Search your email for the confirmation message — it can confirm dates, fares, and reservation numbers.

 - If you booked through a travel agent, contact them directly for records that may not appear in your account.